cjeannoel2005/SSP-store-sales-project-/Implementation/DailyProgress.md

 ### 01/21/2026
 - Adding the correct structure to the class for the database
 ### 01/22/2026
 - no progress made ( hw: human comm and bio )
+### 01/23/2026
+- addded the relationship annotations to the model class admin
+- added the constructor for the model class admin
+- added teh setters and getters for the model class admin